petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects/validations/adding-field-validations.md

    When using Expression Builder, you can browse and add fields, operators, and functions to your conditions via the side panel.
 See [Using Expression Builder Validations](#using-expression-builder-validations) for more information.

    !!! important
-       Groovy script validations are only available for Liferay PaaS and Liferay DXP Self-Hosted.
+       * Groovy script validations are only available for Liferay PaaS and Liferay DXP Self-Hosted.
+       * As of DXP 2024.Q2/Portal 7.4 GA120, scripting is disabled by default.
+You can enable it in System Settings &rarr; Script Management (under the Security category).

    To set up composite key validations, go to the *Unique Composite Key* tab and select the fields to use as a composite key.
 See [Using Composite Key Validations](#using-composite-key-validations) for more information.